Arrival - When to arrive

 To ensure that the event runs smoothly, we would appreciate if you could respect the timings given.

-Our qualified and multilingual staff will be happy to advice you on how to spent your time in Berlin.
+Our qualified and multilingual staff will be happy to advice you on how to spent your time in Munich.
 We provide you with up-to-date information, will book the tickets of your choice for events and sightseeing tours and make reservations for hotels and hostels.
-Curious souvenirs and stylish Berlin-Wear complete our range of goods.
-For further info please see BERLIN infostores
+Curious souvenirs and stylish Munich-Wear complete our range of goods.
+For further info please see Munich Info Stores

 Please refer to “Departure Transfers”.